utat-ss/HERON-documentation/our-protocols/can.rst

 --------------

 Each CAN message can have up to 8 bytes of data.
 Always transmit all 8 bytes for simplicity and ignore the unused bytes.
-We should revisit this later and consider using variable length messages.

 Bytes within a CAN message are numbered so that the first byte sent is Byte 0 and the last byte sent is Byte 7.